What are the criteria for selecting dyslexia writing software or app for those with dyslexia?

 It is recommended to use numerous samples from diversified sources written on different subjects.
 Using a large enough and diversified corpus takes more time, but it has a real value in understanding what each solution can deliver to you or your institution.

 3. Don’t use any published text samples in your reviewing.

 Why?
 Many software companies collect published samples.
 These companies then optimize their algorithms to make sure that the published text samples produce good scores.
 You don’t want to be fooled by such targeted optimizations.

 Don’t you want a solution that with time will understand you better?
 Make sure that the solution supports intelligent algorithms that learn your writing and offer improved suggestions the more you use the solution.

 5. Make sure the vendor provides additional value compared to MS-Office, Pages, Windows, Mac or iOS platform tools.

 For most people (those without dyslexia), the standard Windows, Mac or iOS spell checker and word-prediction are good enough.
-Why spend money on a writing assistant solution if you already have a good one?
-Take your text samples and compare the results between the Windows spell checker and the selected writing assistant.
+Why spend money on a writing dyslexia software if you already have a good one?
+Take your text samples and compare the results between the Windows spell checker and the selected dyslexia app/software.
 Write your phrases with word-prediction and see if you get the right predictions faster with less typing using a software tested than using the standard tools and if it’s easier to comprehend and select the right prediction.

 See also if there are specific features offered by the writing assistant software vendor (word-banks, topics, dictionary with definitions, read-out-loud, etc.) that provide you even additional value.